 It can sometimes feel like we are bombarded with stories of tragedy, anger, and destruction.
 This series isn’t that..

 Above and Beyond features stories of high schoolers that might otherwise go untold.
 They’re not the star athletes or the valedictorian (those students get their share of praise, and deservedly so).
-They are high schoolers from our community that have overcome adversity or given back selflessly, but fly below the radar to most of us.
+They are high schoolers from our community that have overcome adversity or given back selflessly but fly below the radar to most of us, no longer.

 The Gazette will profile a new student every other Wednesday throughout the school year and we hope you will join us in celebrating the GOOD each of these students embodies.